top of page

 The Moral Maze: Navigating Black Public Discourse When the Lines of Integrity Are Blurred

 I've been sitting with something heavy lately, and I need to process it out loud.
 Because if I'm feeling this, I know you are too.
 I've been trying to navigate Black public and political discourse, and I'm exhausted.
-Not because I don't know who I am or what I stand for—I do.
+Not because I don't know who I am or what I stand for, I do.
 But because it feels like no one else does.
-It feels like everyone else has decided that integrity is optional, that morality is negotiable, and that the lines between right and wrong are so blurred that
+It feels like everyone else has decided that integrity is optional, that morality is negotiable, and that the lines between right and wrong are so blurred tha

 hilerieforbrookhav